This information is updated as needed.

 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Brückner Group GmbH, he or she may at any time contact any employee of the controller.
-The employee of the Brückner Group GmbH will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Brückner Group SE, he or she may at any time contact any employee of the controller.
+The employee of the Brückner Group SE will arrange the restriction of the processing.

 f) Right to data portability